akaiser/dart_dependency_checker/README.md

 Checks declared but unused dependencies within Dart/Flutter packages.

-## Todos
+## Current Todos

 - Messaging and exit handling needs to be improved.
+- Extend API and read checker actions and parameters from arguments.
 - Duplicates in `dev_dependencies` that already exist in `dependencies` checking.
-- Configurable to ignore dependencies that won't end up source files such as `lints` etc.
+- Configurable to ignore dependencies that won't end up source files such as `build_runner`, `lints` etc.
 - Tests...

 ## Usage